chainloop-dev/chainloop/docs/docs/quickstart.md

     chainloop organization describe
     ```

-3. Create a new Chainloop workflow.
+3. Create a new Chainloop Workflow.

     Chainloop workflows represent any CI or process you might want to attest.
 Check [this doc](/getting-started/workflow-definition) for a complete explanation of Workflows and Contracts.
     You might also want to check our [contract reference](/reference/operator/contract).